-Understanding Vein Disease: Common Disorders and How to Treat Them
+Understanding Vein Disease and How to Treat It

 Unfortunately, vein disease doesn’t go away on its own and may only get worse over time, making future treatment more extensive.
 Although 45 percent of men suffer from vein disease, it is women who are most affected.